intvnut/simple_vm/README.md

 ## Bytecode Definitions

+Bytecodes not defined in the tables below have implementation defined behavior.
+The original VM treats them as NOPs.
+The new VM treats them as errors and terminates the program.

+### Primary Bytecodes

 | Bytecode | Description | New? |
 | :--: | :-- | :--: |
 | `a` through `z` | `Push(GetV(v));`  These bytecodes are shortcuts to push the corresponding variables on the stack.
 The variable _v_ is the bytecode itself. | n |